Explain yourself! Effects of Explanations in Human-Robot Interaction: Methods

 For recruitment, participants are provided with a link to the survey and are randomly assigned via LimeSurvey to one of the three conditions (XAI red, XAI blue, control).
 The study begins with a general introduction to the experimental procedure.
 Afterward, the participants receive detailed introduction videos for the rules of UTTT and the experiment setup.
 Then, they are provided with an example game-play snippet and an introduction to the betting procedure.

-After acknowledging to have understood the study procedure, the experiment begins.
-The participants watch three game-play videos of their respective experiment condition in random order.
+After acknowledging to have understood the study procedure, the participants watch three game-play videos of their respective experiment condition in random order.
 Directly after each video, they place their bet on the robot they believe to win the game.
-After the experiment, the Godspeed questionnaire, perceived competence questionnaire, and demographics are assessed.
+After the experiment, the Godspeed questionnaire, perceived competence questionnaire, and demographics are assessed, where the order of which robot is evaluated first was randomized.
 An overview of the experiment procedure is illustrated in Figure~\ref{fig:procedure}.